 Pregnant women in need of substance use or addiction treatment may be afraid to reach out due to stigma, they may be unsure where to turn for help or be fearful of complications, risks or the uncertainty of what will happen to them or their baby during treatment.

-Fortunately, there are now many drug and alcohol rehab programs in place for pregnant women, with a new one right here in Ohio at The Bluffs.
+Fortunately, there are now many drug and alcohol rehab programs in place for pregnant women, with a new one right here in Ohio at Vertava Health of Ohio.
 Our program is tailored specifically to the needs of pregnant women and their unborn children, with components which address the unique needs of these women.

 This program works to restore the health of the mother while maintaining the health of the fetus and to equip the woman with everything she needs to build and uphold a substance-free life.

-Dangers Of Substance Abuse And Addiction During Pregnancy
+Dangers Of Substance Use And Addiction During Pregnancy

-Many drugs of abuse increase the risks of adverse effects, and certain drugs of abuse carry risks of additional effects.
+Many drugs of use increase the risks of adverse effects.
 Smoking during pregnancy, for example, can result in many of these effects as well as preterm birth, respiratory issues and slowed fetal growth.

-After the baby is born, and no longer exposed to the effects of opioids, he or she is likely going to experience withdrawal symptoms as the drug is removed from their system, especially if the mother continuously abuses opioids throughout the pregnancy and in the week before birth.
-Neonatal abstinence syndrome can result in the baby having feeding troubles after birth, low birth weight, respiratory (breathing) troubles and seizures or even death.
+After the baby is born, and no longer exposed to the effects of opioids, he or she is likely going to experience withdrawal symptoms since the drug is removed from their system, especially if the mother continuously uses opioids throughout the pregnancy and in the week before birth.
+Neonatal abstinence syndrome can result in the baby having feeding troubles after birth, low birth weight, respiratory (breathing) trouble, seizures or even death.

 Which Drugs Are Dangerous To Use During Pregnancy?

 There is no standard of safe drug or alcohol use during pregnancy, even with prescription medications.
 Pregnant women in treatment should work closely with physicians and treatment specialists to ensure they are receiving safe doses of medications at all times.